All your questions about the BIKE. Can’t find the answer you’re looking for? Contact our bike team.

 The BIKE is first and foremost a fundraising event, which is produced to raise funds for research, innovation care and education in Alzheimer’s and other dementias.
 The incidence of dementia is expected to double by by 2031 and disrupt many aspects of life for an aging population, their caregivers, and even the health care system.

 We are here to help with any fundraising questions.
-Check our our fundraising resources to see how easy it can be to reach well beyond the minimum of $175.
+Check our our fundraising resources to see how easy it can be to reach well beyond the minimum of $175 before the event starts.

 A fundraising minimum is established in order to participate in the event.
 Participants who have not reached their fundraising minimum before the event are asked to make a self-donation or raise the required amount prior to being permitted to ride on any of the routes.